Andrew-Bark/lilia-chrome-extension/README.md

 npm run dev
 ```

+in chrome, from chrome://extensions/
+1. Toggle developer mode
+2. Select "load unpacked"
+3. Select this project's dist folder

 ## 🎯 Usage
-1. Install the Chrome extension.
-2. Highlight a word or phrase on any webpage.
+1. Highlight a word or phrase on any webpage.
-3. View translations, synonyms, and contextual examples.
+2. View translations, synonyms, and contextual examples.
-4. Save words to your dictionary for future reference.
+3. Save words to your dictionary for future reference.

 ![App Preview](assets/app-preview.png)
 ## 🛠 Technologies Used